-- Provision would allow businesses to defer tax on income that is recognized when they buy back their debt at a discount in either 2009 or 2010. - Deleveraging is beneficial in today's economy.
-However, since debt repurchase benefits companies by boosting earnings, these transactions may already be occurring without the new tax break.
-Thus, the additional tax benefit may be a windfall to companies that are already buying back their debt. - The primary beneficiaries are those firms that both have excess cash and are making profits-the businesses that presumably least need assistance. - JCT estimates the proposal would cost \$813 million over 10 years.
+- Provision would allow businesses to defer tax on income that is recognized when they buy back or exchange their debt at a discount in either 2009 or 2010. - Deleveraging is beneficial in today's economy.
+However, since debt repurchase or exchange benefits companies by boosting earnings, these transactions may already be occurring without the new tax break.
+Thus, the additional tax benefit may be a windfall to companies that are already buying back their debt. - Deferring tax could remove an impediment that keeps firms from shedding devalued debt and improving their balance sheets. - JCT estimates the proposal would cost \$1.6 billion over 10 years.

-Under current law, if a borrower or related party buys back its own debt at less than the issue price, it must pay tax on the difference between the original price and the debt's current value.
+Under current law, if a borrower or related party buys back or exchanges its own debt at less than the issue price, it must pay tax on the difference between the original price and the debt's current value when purchased or exchanged.

 For example, consider a business that borrowed \$100,000 three years ago.
 Today, due to the credit crunch, interest rates on corporate debt are far higher than they were.
 And, as a result of the recession, the firm's credit rating may be much lower.
 Consequently, that \$100,000 bond may now be worth only \$60,000.
-If the issuer buys back that debt at today's price, that \$40,000 is considered income and is subject to tax.
+If the issuer buys back that debt at today's price (or exchanges it for other debt also worth \$60,000), the \$40,000 difference is considered income and is subject to tax.